Link to www.clintburdett.com

 Here are these executives suggestions to improve cross-functional commitment:

-Measure end result for the organization, not the silo’s performance
+Usually works Measure end result for the organization, not the silos performance

-State explicitly What’s In It For Me (WIFFM)
+Usually works State explicitly What Is In It For Me (WIFFM)

-Use expert Consultant, outside facilitators in key roles
+Works sometimes Use an expert consultant, outside facilitators in key roles

 The bar length indicates the most likely method for success.